jeffreylanters/unity-canvas-visualizer/README.md

 # UI Canvas Visualizer

-UI canvas visualizer helps you visualise all of your rectangle transforms within your canvas for easier navigation and building while working on your user interface.
+UI canvas visualizer is an editor util that helps you visualise all of your rectangle transforms within your canvas for easier navigation and building while working on your user interface.

 ## Install